irwinj22/369Analysis/assignment4/analysis.md

 ### Why are the most painted pixels the most painted?
 #### An analysis of r/place 2022

-*Note: reference numbers refer to code sections from accompanying [Jupyter notebook](analysis_code.ipynb), which hosts the code that is used to ground this analysis.*
+*Note: reference numbers refer to code sections from the accompanying [Jupyter notebook](analysis_code.ipynb), which hosts the code that is used to ground this analysis.*

 To decide why the most painted pixels were the most painted, we must first determine what the most painted pixels are:<sup>1</sup>
 1. (0, 0) : 98,807 times painted